hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 .contents[
 In this chapter we:
 * Learned about Remote State
-* Generated a Terraform Cloud Token
+* Generated a Terraform Enterprise Token
 * Configured our terraform.rc file
 * Enabled the remote state backend
 * Migrated our state to TF Cloud